Adi52/ToDoList/README.md

 # To do list
-> It is a simple todo-list made with pure JavaScript.
+> It is a simple todo-list made with JavaScript.